 The Comprehensive Epilepsy Care Programme is organised to provide multi-faceted and holistic epilepsy care.
 It is equipped to address the needs of:

 Kokilaben Hospital has established a Comprehensive Epilepsy Care Programme for the evaluation of people with epilepsy to provide the best medical and surgical management.
-Kokilaben Hospital is the first and only centre in Western India that provides state-of-the-art diagnostic facilities for epilepsy evaluation under one umbrella.
+Kokilaben Hospital is the best hospital for epilepsy treatment in India, offering state-of-the-art diagnostic facilities for epilepsy evaluation under one roof.

 Kokilaben Hospital team is committed to extend care to the affected that goes beyond medication and surgery.
 The Support Group For Epilepsy will meet regularly with patients for the purpose of addressing recurring issues related to medication, education, employment and social issues for patients and caregivers.